BitcoinDesign/Guide/guide/contribute/illustration-guidelines.md

 ## File names

 Keep your file names in lowercase and avoid any special characters (including spaces).
+Keep them short and descriptive.

 **Don't**